-The Mediating Role of Cyberbullying, Self-Efficacy, and Parenting Styles in the Relationship Between Trait Emotional Intelligence and School Adjustment in Adolescents
+The Mediating Role of Cyberbullying and Self-Efficacy in the Relationship Between Trait Emotional Intelligence and School Adjustment in Adolescents

 Keywords: